Your baby moving to sleep on her front can be worrying, but understanding why she’s doing it can help put your mind at ease.

-Putting your baby to sleep on her back.
-One of the most well-known guidelines in the world of baby Zzzs.
+Putting your baby to sleep on their back (known as the supine position) every night is one of the most protective actions you can take to ensure your baby is sleeping as safely as possible.
 The advice, from both The Lullaby Trust and the NHS, is given to reduce the risk of Sudden Infant Death Syndrome (SIDS).

 But, what if your child starts rolling onto her front while she's asleep?
 First off, don’t panic.
 It’s a case of knowing how to handle it.